Ze1598/Scrape-Worten/README.md

 The "XML_DTD/daily_sales" are about the informations pertaining the daily sales of the online store.
 All the information on those files is randomly generated from sample_citizen_data.txt file and thus fake.

 In the future, I'd like to create a Python package focused on the content of the first half, that is, a Python script to make queries to worten.pt and scrape information about the products.
-In a way, I'd like for it to be an rudimentary API of sorts to scrape information about products, based on user-queries.
+In a way, I'd like for it to be a rudimentary API of sorts to scrape information about products, based on user-queries.
 At the moment, I am planning to return that scraped information in JSON and XML, letting the user choose which format to be returned.

 Update log: